bamford/lvm-rsync-backup/README.md

 Usage
 -----

-You need LVM set up, with enough unallocated space in volume groups to create logical volumes for the backup and the temporary snapshop buffer.
-The backup size must be large enough to contain all the data in the logical volume to be backed up and any changes that may occur over the period that the backups are kept for.
-The buffer size just needs to be large enough to contain any changes to the logical volume that is being backed up while the backup is progressing.

 The main script is `backup-daily`:

-    backup-daily BACKUP_VOLUME BACKUP_MOUNT BACKUP_SIZE BUFFER_SIZE
+    backup-daily FROM_DIR TO_DIR

-For example, say you have a filesystem on the logical volume device `/dev/mapper/vg_system-lv_home` and you wish to create a backup mounted at `/mnt/backup` with 64Gb of backup space and 592Mb of buffer space, the command is:
+For example, to backup everything below `/home/username` to another physical volume mounted at `/mnt/backup` the command is:

-    backup-daily /dev/mapper/vg_system-lv_home /mnt/backup 64G 592M
+    backup-daily /home/username /mnt/backup

 The other scripts, `backup-weekly` and `backup-monthly`, simply delete the oldest backups and rename intermediate backups.